josh-feng/pool/README.md

 ## Notice

-Lua is a script, not a strong type programming language.
+Lua is a scripting language, not a strong type programming language.
 If you are a hardcore object-oriented programer seeking the most advanced OOP features, then you would choose C++ or other languages.